Econiverse/econiverse/content/GME/GME_related_websites/_index.md

 | [Tax My Tendies](https://taxmytendies.com/)| TaxMyTendies is meant to be used as an educational tool, but it's no TurboTax or any other tax preparation software.
 I have no connections to any financial or business industry.
 I just like stocks and as a Web Developer I saw it as another fun project.
 All of the tax brackets and other tax data were gathered from official government websites, but I cannot assure their accuracy.
 So please see my disclaimer and privacy policy before submitting complaints.|
 | [Where Are The Shares](https://wherearetheshares.com/)| A chart and further information about GME FTD's |
 | [We Want Fair Markets](https://wewantfairmarkets.org/) | Our goal is to expose the truth surrounding the events of January 28th, 2021, and to make sure that retail is never taken advantage of  or cheated again.

+This list is mostly sourced from the awesome work of u/jkhanlar in [this post](https://www.reddit.com/r/Superstonk/comments/psra2d/list_of_gmerelated_websitesresources_made_by_apes/).